opencog/atomspace/opencog/atoms/truthvalue/README.md

 some given inference is, and the confidence would indicate the confidence in that result.

-Ben Goertzel's book "Probabiistic Logic Networks" spells out exactly how this was to work: various types of inference, deduction, extrapolation and so on would be done, with specific, explicit formulas giving the truth value update.
+Ben Goertzel's book "Probabilistic Logic Networks" spells out exactly how this was to work: various types of inference, deduction, extrapolation and so on would be done, with specific, explicit formulas giving the truth value update.
 The original AtomSpace was designed to be the